LUP-LuftbildUmweltPlanung/SITS_composite/Readme.md

 **To use the scripts:**

+You will need to create a directory for the project and use it as a _base_path_.
-Specify parameters within the main scripts and execute them.
-The Script should be straightforward.
+Specify your parameters within the main scripts and execute them.
-The parameter file is recommendable to check if before running.
+The first function creates the folder structure of the project and you can store your aoi in it.
+To create the L2A data is recommendable to check the parameter file in advance.
+The type of data downloaded is:

-* L1C data
+* L1C data:
 Level 1 data are radiometrically calibrated and georectified.

-* L2A data
+* L2A data:
 Level 2 data most notably include some sort of atmospheric correction and probably other corrections like topographic correction.